teaminkling/gam-memes/README.md

 ## devs beware

-run everything with DEBUG=1 prefixing the manage command. either do that or prefix it with a SECRET_KEY.
+- run everything with DEBUG=1 prefixing the manage command. either do that or prefix it with a SECRET_KEY.

+## tests

+look, we love tests and tdd/bdd but we all know it does add a dev performance overhead. let's just not do them and then improve quality so we can move fast, break things, and make our friends happy that we have such a great app?

+tests will be implemented later.